International Student FAQs

 While I am suspended from the University of Delaware, can I attend another institution in the United States?

 Each student’s case and situation is different.
-Therefore, we recommend that you contact your international student advisor at OISS to discuss whether you are eligible for a transfer.
+Therefore, we recommend that you contact your international student advisor at ISSS to discuss whether you are eligible for a transfer.

 What if I am suspended from the residence halls only, but not the entire University?

-US government requirements state that international students must have a current local address on file with OISS.
-Therefore, if you live on campus and are suspended from the residence halls only (not from the entire University), please update your local address with OISS once you have moved to a new off-campus location.
+US government requirements state that international students must have a current local address on file with ISSS.
+Therefore, if you live on campus and are suspended from the residence halls only (not from the entire University), please update your local address with ISSS once you have moved to a new off-campus location.

 What is the difference between a passport, visa, and I-20?
 Which of these documents is affected by me being suspended from the University?

-Please contact your international student advisor at OISS to discuss your immigration documents and how suspension from the University affects your immigration status.
+Please contact your international student advisor at ISSS to discuss your immigration documents and how suspension from the University affects your immigration status.